ElfIncredible/ElfIncredible/README.md

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=elfincredible&label=Profile%20views&color=0e75b6&style=flat" alt="elfincredible" /> </p>

 <p align="left"> <a href="https://github.com/ryo-ma/github-profile-trophy"><img src="https://github-profile-trophy.vercel.app/?username=elfincredible" alt="elfincredible" /></a> </p>
+As a data science enthusiast, I leverage a wide range of tools and technologies like Python, SQL, Pandas, NumPy, SciPy, Scikit-Learn, TensorFlow, Keras, PyCharm, PyTorch, Excel and Power BI to transform data into actionable insights and strategic decisions.
+My passion lies in uncovering patterns through data analysis, machine learning, and predictive modeling to drive innovation and real-world impact.

+I'm interested in venturing into the field of AI research, using techniques like natural language processing (NLP), Deep Learning and computer vision to push the boundaries of what's possible.
+Collaboration is key to my approach, and I believe that combining diverse skill sets and perspectives is essential for developing creative, data-driven solutions that benefit society.

+Always eager to connect with fellow data science professionals and explore opportunities to make a meaningful impact!

 - 🌱 I’m currently learning **SQL, Python(pandas, numpy, scikit-learn)**